FleekHQ/fleek-docs/docs/domain-management/troubleshooting.md

 ---
 # Troubleshooting Custom Domains

-## Troubleshooting Custom DNS Domains & DNS Record Updates
-### Custom DNS Domain Stopped Working
+## Custom DNS Domain Stopped Working

 The first thing you can check is if your site is visible on the **"Verify on IPFS"** link on your Fleek dashboard.
 Visit your Fleek dashboard (the hosting tab) and select your affected site to find this button.
 See the gif below for a reference.